 Rakuten vs. RebatesMe: Cash Out Options

 Rakuten users can redeem their earnings using PayPal, cheque, or Amazon gift cards.
-Payments are sent every 3 months if your balance is $5.01 or more.
+Payments are sent every three months if your balance is $5.01 or more.

 RebatesMe users can redeem earnings starting at $10, and payout options include PayPal, credit card, cheque, and several gift cards.

 Verdict: Rakuten = RebatesMe.
 Both platforms offer multiple ways to request payment.

 In addition to online shopping offers, Rakuten also offers in-store cash back rewards at select stores.